Is Wholesaling Real Estate Legal?

 The wholesaling process begins with a wholesaler looking for distressed properties and undervalued homes for sale.
 Properties such as these often need a lot of repair and renovation and are owned by individuals who do not have the money, time, or desire to do the work themselves in order to sell their home for a higher price.

 This is the wholesaler’s prime opportunity to profit.
 The wholesaler will then enter a wholesale real estate contract with the homeowner.
 Next, the wholesaler will seek to assign the contract to an end buyer who is active in real estate investing like a fix n flip investment group, who often invests significant amount of capital to update the property and does significant remodeling to the home before putting it back on the retail housing market for sale.
+Some investors compare wholetail vs wholesale strategies to determine whether assigning contracts or lightly rehabbing properties yields better returns.
 After the contract is assigned, an “assignment fee” is paid to the wholesaler at closing, thereby completing the real estate business transaction and earning a profit for the wholesaler.

 Key terms and definitions